 But now I can’t stop thinking how much more productive I could have been today if I made a hearty and healthy breakfast this morning.
 While I often crave things like Eggs Benedict and pancakes slathered in maple syrup for breakfast, I can also totally get behind a slightly more nutritious, vegetable-packed meal, especially if those vegetables are seasonally-appropriate… And there are eggs involved.
 I spotted this recipe for Squash Hash with Kale and Eggs in October’s Martha Stewart Living and couldn’t resist.
 The colors, the flavors, and the seasonality had me craving it immediately.

-It’s a simple dish to make, if you don’t mind a little bit of chopping.
-Once all veggies are chopped, they pretty much just go in a cast iron skillet and you’re good to go.
+This squash hash with kale and eggs is a simple dish to make, if you don’t mind a little bit of chopping.
+Once the squash, carrots, onion, garlic, and parsley are chopped, everything pretty much does in a cast iron skillet and is good to go.

-Yes, I know that bacon does, too.
+Yes, I know that bacon makes everything better, too.
 And that there’s probably something very wrong about a “hash” that doesn’t involve meat.
 But butternut squash and carrots make for a pretty delicious dish..
 Even if it’s not your typical hash.

 I’m going to be honest with you here.
-I actually stood at my stove eating right out of the skillet.
-I think I was pretending this was a personal-sized breakfast?
+I actually stood at my stove eating this vegetable hash right out of the skillet.
+I think I was pretending it was a personal-sized breakfast?
 Despite the fact that it was made in a large cast iron skillet with half a squash and four eggs.
 Whatever.
 Chris wasn’t home and I didn’t feel like reaching my arm all the way up to get a plate out of the cabinet.

 I sometimes stand over the sink with a jar of peanut butter and a spoon… So, I’m going to call standing over the stove with this veggie hash a major upgrade.